Help and Documentation for JustGammon | Backgammon Game

 JustGammon is translatable in other languages.

-To ask things about a translation or if you do a complete translation of a new language, please use the E-mail address email@example.com and we will include it in next version of JustGammon, or we can give you a test APK file to test the translation before uploading in Google Play Store.
+To ask things about a translation or if you do a complete translation of a new language, please use the E-mail address email@example.com and we will include it in next version of JustGammon, or we can give you a test APK file to test the translation before uploading a new release in Google Play Store.

 The translator name will be mentioned in Credits section on the site and also in the About section in the application.